hipe/tmx/lib/skylab/callback/doc/issues/024-the-new-autoloader-narrative.md

   effort, as opposed to the vast diaspora that autoloading/boxxy is in with the older way.

+• as for implementation, we can reduce number of "trips" to the filesystem by making a "directory listing cache" (see #the-conservation-of-entry-trees).

+• #death-to-the-peek-hack. we need this to go away, certainly.

-## new cleverness in the "employment" phase
+## new cleverness in the :#employment phase

 this phase refers to when the client (some module) indicates that it wants to employ the bundle (this autoloader), specifically having to do with the